usnistgov/oscal-xproc3/README.md

 Projects currently planned for deployment in this repository include:

-  - `schema-field-test` OSCAL "validation validation" test harness (you read that right) - validating the validator or testing the examiner - does an OSCAL schema validator test what you think it tests? (try it and see)
+  - [`schema-field-test](./schema-field-test)` OSCAL "validation validation" test harness (you read that right) - validating the validator or testing the examiner: does an OSCAL schema validator test what you think it tests? (try it and see)
     - Find and demonstrate modeling or conformance issues in schemas or processors
     - Conversely, demonstrate conformance of validators and design of models
     - Showcase differences between valid and invalid documents, especially edge cases